-ICBC Wealth Management is our wholly-owned subsidiary with a paid-in capital of RMB16 billion.
-It engages mainly in the issuance of wealth management products, wealth management advisory and consulting service and other activities approved by the CBIRC and is qualified for general derivatives trading and foreign exchange business.
-As at 31 December 2021, ICBC Wealth Management recorded total assets of RMB18,791 million and net assets of RMB17,700 million.
-It generated a net profit of RMB892 million during the year ended 31 December 2021.
+ICBC Wealth Management is our wholly-owned subsidiary with a paid-in capital of RMB16.0 billion.
+It engages mainly in the issuance of wealth management products, wealth management advisory and consulting service and other activities approved by the former CBIRC (now NAFR).

-On 25 May 2021, the Board announced that ICBC Wealth Management has received CBIRC's approval that it is approved to cooperate with Goldman Sachs Asset Management, L.P. ("Goldman Sachs Asset Management") to establish a Sino-foreign joint venture wealth management company (the "Joint Venture Wealth Management Company").
-The Joint Venture Wealth Management Company will be jointly funded and established by ICBC Wealth Management and Goldman Sachs Asset Management.
-The funding contribution ratio of ICBC Wealth Management and Goldman Sachs Asset Management will be 49 per cent. and 51 per cent. respectively.
-The joint funding and establishment of the Joint Venture Wealth Management Company by ICBC Wealth Management and Goldman Sachs Asset Management will be beneficial to the Bank's provisions of more diversified and professional wealth management services, and further enhance the Bank's comprehensive ability to serve the real economy.
-In the next step, the Bank will push forward ICBC Wealth Management to complete the establishment of the Joint Venture Wealth Management Company in accordance with the regulatory requirements.
+On 25 May 2021, the Board announced that ICBC Wealth Management received the former CBIRC's approval to cooperate with Goldman Sachs Asset Management, L.P. ("Goldman Sachs Asset Management") to establish a Sino-foreign joint venture wealth management company (the "Joint Venture Wealth Management Company").
+The Joint Venture Wealth Management Company will be jointly funded and established by ICBC Wealth Management and Goldman Sachs Asset Management will be 49 per cent. and 51 per cent. respectively.
+The joint funding and establishment of the Joint Venture Wealth Management Company by ICBC Wealth Management and Goldman Sachs Asset Management will be beneficial to our provisions of more diversified and professional wealth management services, and further enhance the our comprehensive ability to serve the real economy.
+In the next step, we will push forward ICBC Wealth Management to complete the establishment of the Joint Venture Wealth Management Company in accordance with the regulatory requirements.